Sergei Shoigu

-Shoigu was the minister of emergency situations from 1991 to 2012.
+Shoigu was the Minister of Emergency Situations from 1991 to 2012.
 He briefly served as the governor of Moscow Oblast in 2012.
-A close confidant and ally of Vladimir Putin, Shoigu belongs to the siloviki of Putin's inner circle.
+A close confidant and ally of president Vladimir Putin, Shoigu belongs to the siloviki of Putin's inner circle.
+He was entrusted with the task of supervising the invasion of Ukraine since 2022.
+A feud between Shoigu and Yevgeny Prigozhin led to a mutiny by the Wagner Group in June 2023.
+The International Criminal Court has issued an arrest warrant for Shoigu on charges of alleged war crimes during the invasion of Ukraine.